|

 had done a wonderful job of blanking out all of those hard bits that the

+mind files away under the heading of "Pain and Suffering".
 We had a quiet period the following week and so the plans were set in

 stone.
 Energy gels and food were bought and weather forcasts were checked,